 Sunday, December 13, 2015

-Long-time readers know I like to convert my digital RAW files to black and white.
+Long-time readers know I often convert my digital RAW files to black and white.
 Recently I tried the DxO FilmPack 5 film emulation software.
 I thought it would be interesting to see how some scenes in Arusha, Tanzania, would look if I had been using film (click any of the pictures to see them at 1,600 pixels wide).

 Friday, December 11, 2015

 Hanging Around in Mto Wa Mbu, Tanzania

 Manyara National Park and a few kilometers north of Tarangire National Park, Tanzania.
 It is about 3 hours drive west of Arusha, and most tourists probably rush on through unless they need some diesel.

 I took these photographs with a Panasonic Lumix G3 digital camera and the Panasonic 12-32mm lens.
 I opened the raw files with Adobe Photoshop Elements 11 (with Adobe Camera Raw 7.4) and then used the Kodachrome 25 film emulation in DxO FilmPack 5.
 The K25 increased contrast (as per the original film), so I had to reduce contrast when initially opening the RAW file.
 Also, on most, I increased exposure in the shadows to prevent their becoming completely featureless, so possibly I am not really replicating K25.
 But all in all, I like the K25 look; it reminds me of my film days.